jmathtech/Compound-Interest/README.md

 # Compound Interest
-A java application to calculate the compound interest of something.
+A java application to calculate the compound interest with the principal amount measured by time.

 #### What I've learned